bmschmidt/CV-pandoc-healy/README.md

 ### YAML pre-processing

-The real point of using YAML here is that we could use Python or another scripting language to do some useful pre-processing.
+An advantage of using YAML here is that we could use Python or another scripting language to do some useful pre-processing.
 This might mean
   * integrity checks for different item types
   * sorting by date
   * or anything else.

+Keirstead uses R for this purpose; parsing YAML in R sounds a little yucky to me.
+So python it should be; but for now I like that there's no scripting outside of the pandoc DSL, which is one of the weakest DSLs I've seen.

 I've currently hard-wired in this distinction between "academic" and "general audience" publications through the tags field.
 But the YAML could actual be reconfigured to automatically nest the two things from an original flat-level file, which would be much cleaner.

-The short CV might be identified by having a tag that specifies if something is worth including on a two-page CV.

 ### NSF-style CV